 Musial wasn’t necessarily one to invoke privilege, but McCarver recalled with delight that “the plane didn’t leave until Stan was on it.
 One day, we were leaving from New York and he had been in Philadelphia for some reason and was a little late getting to the airport.
 A mechanical difficulty was invented until he got there.”

 Musial, having just turned 90, said on opening day of the 2010 season at Busch Stadium, “I want to live to be 100.”
-But when Lil, his beloved wife of more than 70 years, died in 2012 at age 91, Stan died less than a year later at 92.
+But when Lil, his beloved wife of more than 70 years, died in 2012 at age 91, Stan followed less than a year later at 92.

 “No question it was a life-changing thing for my career,” Zitzmann said.
 “And it opened up the doors to Bob (Gibson) and Lou (Brock) and (Steve) Carlton and Gaylord (Perry) and Fergie (Jenkins) and Ernie Banks.
 They were all Hall of Famers, and that was more advantageous to me.
 Stan certainly made more money off the field than he made on the field.”

-Musial, even into his 90s, would stop by Zitzmann’s office and spend 75 minutes a day signing autographs before the two would head out to lunch, featuring a five-restaurant rotation of the MAC West, Busch’s Grove, the Charcoal House, Schneithorst’s and the Frontenac Hilton.
+Musial, even into his 90s, would stop by Zitzmann’s office and spend 75 minutes a day signing autographs before the two would head to lunch, featuring a five-restaurant rotation of the MAC West, Busch’s Grove, the Charcoal House, Schneithorst’s and the Frontenac Hilton.

 “We would leave every morning at a quarter to 12, come rain or shine,” Zitzmann said.
 “He loved his routine.